adobebc/web-apps-sdk/APIs/web-app-items/get-web-app-item-list.md

     ```
     where={"category": "my/category/path"}
     ```
-* Field names, and the "category" label are case-insensitive
+* Field names, and the `category` label are case-insensitive
 * null-values will returns false for every comparison except equality and `$ne` operator.
 These two operators can be used to filter out the items that have missing values for certain fields

     ```